codekopf/hot-stocks-crawler/readme.md

   + Metro AG;
   + Siemens Gamesa Renewable Energy SA - not at FINVIZ
   + Nestlé S.A.; - Swiss company, not at FINVIZ;
++ Generate report of what can be purchased right now - which stocks are below their 60/200 averages
++ Add icons and names into their daily, weekly and monthly sites
++ Add links on the names to finviz.com pages of individual stocks
++ Pure Storage bought and sold
++ owned in past USX
++ Which consumer industry etc.

 ## TODO - Stocks
 + Check https://finviz.com/screener.ashx?v=111&f=ind_reitspecialty REIT section for interesting